White noise player

 Note that once the connected standby mode is deactivated, the tablet can no longer sleep, though it can hibernate, so even if the display is turned off, the tablet will consume a lot more energy than with the connected standby mode active.

 Sometimes you may hear a faint pattern in the noise.
 Some patterns may be present in noise itself, but some appear only from time to time.
 If this happens, it's most likely that you have to reboot your computer.
 Phones are the worst in this regard.
 If rebooting doesn't fix this issue, try to restart your speakers as well (the amplifier integrated in your speakers might introduce patterns); also try to shutdown and then start your computer and speakers.
 Also check the sockets and transformers because some may be whistling, and unplug anything from the sockets, and unplug the transformers from the sockets.
+Make sure you disable any effects from speakers themselves and from software, like bass booster.

 Added an option to automatically mute and unmute the system's speakers when the environmental noise (recorded by the microphone) is below / over the threshold specified by the reactive noise feature.
 This is useful when playing music with an external player and you want the sound to be affected by the reactive noise.